intro-graphics/TinyGraphics.js/README.md

 browser.
 Open Developer Tools and create a workspace for your new folder.
 Now you can edit the files, which is necessary to view the different demos.

-To select a demo, open and edit main-scene.js.
-Assign your choice to the Main_Scene variable.
+To select a demo, open and edit mainScenes.js.
+Assign your choice to the MainScene variable.
 Your choices for scenes
 are:

 * Minimal_Webgl_Demo